oleksandr-pavlyk/itt-python/README.md

 # itt-python

-Includes Python bindings to instrumentation and tracing technology (ITT) APIs for VTune.
+Includes Python bindings to instrumentation and tracing technology (ITT) APIs.

+The [ITT API](https://github.com/intel/ittapi) is used by Intel(R) VTune(TM) Profiler,
+permitting user to control tracing and instrumentation that it performs.

-Intel VTune Amplifier works great on Python code.
+Intel VTune Profiler works great on Python code.
 This package exposes some limited features of the ITT API in Python to help focus analysis.
 Right now it only has the collection and control API and some of the user task API.